Why Their Orthotics Aren't Giving You Relief

-When you hear the term “orthotics”, most people immediately have a negative connotation.
+When you hear the term "orthotics", most people immediately have a negative connotation.
 We run into this problem daily at Chiappetta Shoes.
-Customer after customer walks in with a bag full of orthotics, all of which are either uncomfortable, too thick, or are made poorly.
+Customer after customer walks in with a bag full of orthotics, all of which are either uncomfortable, too thick, or made poorly.
 This bag usually represents thousands of dollars and is completely worthless.
-Not only are they out big bucks, but they are now feeling hopeless, desperate, frustrated and still in pain.
-The bottom line, and probably a question you may be asking yourself, why is it difficult to get a well-constructed orthotic that works?
+Not only are they out big bucks, but they are now feeling hopeless, desperate, frustrated, and still in pain.
+The bottom line, and probably a question you may be asking yourself, is why is it difficult to get a well-constructed orthotic that works.

 Molding and Impression Process